libscie/business-plan/README.md

 We want a publication process that empowers researchers to do great science.
 Science that is accessible to everyone, free for all to participate in and relevant to real-world problems.
 All research can be published, free from bias, time-consuming bureaucracy and centralised control.
 The research process is transparent from the start.
 Working together and building on each other's work is easy and free from restrictions.

 ### For work
-A truly healthy and empowered work environment that is open, democratic and beneficial to workers, without being harmful to others or the planet.
+We provide workers with more agency, energy, money, and time to act on their beliefs.
+This creates a truly healthy and empowered work environment that is open, democratic and beneficial to workers, without being harmful to others or the planet.

 ## Mission

 This is what we do to work towards our vision.
 This may change over time, as we discover that there are more effective ways to achieve our goals.
 The mission, like the vision, acts as a compass, but is more flexible.
 It is what we live day to day right now, but might not be exactly what we live day to day by next year.

 ### For science
 We build tools that enable researchers to focus on what matters most, their research, while upholding important open science principles by design.
-We raise awareness to issues arising from the current publication system and build a community interested in improving this system.
+We raise awareness to issues arising from the current publication system and build a community interested in actively improving this system.

 ### For work
 While working on our research tools, we live the changes we want to see in the workplace by developing an *open worker co-operative* organisation model and applying it to our own work.
 We improve the model along the way, learning from our own experiences as an open worker co-op.

+Fundamental organisational changes:
+- all workers have one vote, electing who manages
+- 7-hour workdays or 4-day workweeks
+- uniform base pay for members, variable pay to incentivize unwanted tasks
+- direct budgetary profit sharing

 ## Background